MontgomeryLab/tinyRNA/doc/Parameters.md

   -sv {Cython,HTSeq}, --stepvector {Cython,HTSeq}
-                        Select which StepVector implementation is used to find features overlapping an interval. (default: Cython) -p, --is-pipeline     Indicates that tiny-count was invoked as part of a pipeline run and that input files should be sourced as such. (default: False)
+                        Select which StepVector implementation is used to find features overlapping an interval. (default: Cython) -p, --in-pipeline     Indicates that tiny-count was invoked as part of a pipeline run and that input files should be sourced as such. (default: False)
   -d, --report-diags    Produce diagnostic information about